mrcory/Aquarium-Controller/README.md

 Just some functions

-        darHBar(x,y,height,width,percentage) This uses the Adafruit graphics library
+        drawHBar(x,y,height,width,percentage) This uses the Adafruit graphics library